Dragon Tattoo Meaning: What Does a Dragon Represent?

 What Does a Dragon Tattoo Mean?

 Dragon tattoos are also a reference to the heroes of the folklore.
 These are the people brave enough to tame a dragon or slay one despite the odds against them.
-A dragon can represent a bad part of yourself that you, the hero of your own story, have finally overcome.
-A dragon tattoo can remind you that you have your own dragons to slay, and you’ve won.
+A dragon can represent a bad part of yourself that you, the hero of your story, have finally overcome.
+A dragon tattoo can remind you that you have your own dragons to slay and you’ve won.

 Is It Bad Luck to Get a Dragon Tattoo?